officialcjunior/officialcjunior.github.io/content/about.md

 ---

-I consider myself to be a general enthusiast—and I have many interests.
-Here are some of them, and what I like to work on and learn more about.
+Here are some of my interests:

 ### Computer science: